treyecker/CSS-and-GitHub-intro/git_branches/README.md

 ![GitHub branch icon](../images/git-branch.png)

 To the right of the Branch icon is the name of the current branch.
-Right now, that is *master.* The first branch of a repo is always named *master* by default.
+Right now, that is *<del>master</del> main.* The first branch of a repo is always named *<del>master</del> main* by default.
 (The racist origin of this term is noted.
 [GitHub will change this in the future.](https://www.bbc.com/news/technology-53050955))

-When you click the button that says *master,* you’ll see a list of all the branches in this repo.
-Even now, *master* has a checkmark to show you it is the current branch &mdash; the one you are in now.
+When you click the button that says *<del>master</del> main,* you’ll see a list of all the branches in this repo.
+Even now, *<del>master</del> main* has a checkmark to show you it is the current branch &mdash; the one you are in now.
 You have only one branch so far.

 ## Create a new branch